dlesbre/mlpp/README.md

 ### Useful functions

-Some useful functions and attribute that are usefull when defining commands or blocks
+Some useful functions and attribute that are useful when defining commands or blocks

 - `Preprocessor.split_args(self, args: str) -> List[str]` - use split a command or block arguments like the command line would.
 	You can then parse them with `argparse`.
 However, `argparse` exits on parsing errors, so the module provide